stefan-bergstein/manuela-visual-inspection/docs/runtime.md

 Or via the OpenShift WebConsole.

 In most cases, these are the common approaches to create resources in OpenShift.
-We will proceed with applying manifests from this repository and installing operators via the OperatorHub (which can also be done by applying manifests, but for this demo it's easier to do it like this).
+We will proceed with applying manifests from this repository.
 Feel free to take a look at these before applying to understand which resources are being created.
 A lot of these manifests can be self explanatory with the combination of the content of `kind` and `spec`.

 ### Create a kafka cluster and topic

-Deploy the Red Hat Integration AMQ Streams operator first via the OperatorHub.
+Make sure the Red Hat Integration AMQ Streams operator is installed first via the OperatorHub.

 Then create a kafka cluster and topic:

 ```
-oc apply -f manifests/kafka-cluster.yaml
+oc apply -f manifests/kafka/kafka.yaml
 ```

 Wait until the cluster is up and running.
 E.g.: